ashfaaqrifath/Windows-Batch-wifi-connector/README.md

 # Wifi-CMD-Shortcut-batch-file
 command prompt wifi connector

-This code allows you to connect to your WiFi router by clicking the BATCH file in your PC Copyright © 2021 Ashfaaq Rifath
+This batch file program allows you to connect to your WiFi by just clicking the BATCH file in your PC.